Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Software Development with Python

 * Configuring a development environment for Python
-  * :disappointed: = Development environment is not set up
+  * :disappointed: = Does not configure a development environment for Python
-  * :confused: = Development environment is configured without all required dependencies and tools
+  * :confused: = Configures a development environment, but does not contain all required dependencies and tools
-  * :neutral_face: = Development environment is configured with required dependencies and tools
+  * :neutral_face: = Configures a development environment with all required dependencies and tools
-  * :smiley: = Development environment is configured with requirements plus additional tools
+  * :smiley: = Configures a development environment with all requirements plus additional tools
-  * :sunglasses: = Development environment is configured with requirements plus additional tools, and assistance to other students with configuration has been provided
+  * :sunglasses: = Configures a development environment with all requires plus additional tools, and provides assistance to other students with configuration
 * Running Python programs with `pyenv` and `pipenv`
   * :disappointed: = `pyenv` and `pipenv` are not installed or setup on laptop
   * :confused: = Program cannot run with `pyenv` and `pipenv`